Witiko/doctoral-thesis/defense.md

 1. The *prefix* notation, which was produced by pre-order traversal, and
 2. The *infix* notation, which was produced by in-order traversal.

-We used the representations in two math-aware search engines and we compared them against other commonly used representations such as \LaTeX and paths in presentation and content math representations at the ARQMath 2020 lab.
-With both search engines, our representations outperformed the other representations. ↷
+We used the representations in our math-aware search engines and we compared them against other commonly used representations such as \LaTeX{} and paths in presentation and content math representations at the ARQMath 2020 lab.
+Both prefix and infix notations outperformed the other representations. ↷

 The accuracy of semantic matching techniques depends on accurate token embeddings that capture the relationship between different words and math symbols.